Trimipramine

 Poor Metabolizer Markedly increased risk of side effects due to high plasma levels.
 Avoid tricyclic use; consider alternative drug.
 If a TCA is warranted, consider 50% dose reduction and use therapeutic drug monitoring.

-Indeterminate/Not available Unknown impact Initiate standard starting dose with clinical monitoring.
+Not available Unknown impact.
+Initiate therapy with recommended starting dose with clinical monitoring.

 CYP2C19 Dosing Guideline